aspose-barcode/Aspose.BarCode-API-References/english/net/aspose.barcode.barcoderecognition/quadrangle/contains/_index.md

 ## Quadrangle.Contains method (4 of 4)

-Determines if the specified Rectangle is contained or intersect this [`Quadrangle`](../../quadrangle) structure.
+Determines if the specified Rectangle is contained or intersect this [`Quadrangle`](../../quadrangle) class.

 ```csharp
 public bool Contains(Rectangle rect)